yannickl/AwaitKit/README.md

 ### Manually

 [Download](https://github.com/YannickL/AwaitKit/archive/master.zip) the project and copy the `AwaitKit` folder into your project to use it in.
+Note that you also need to download the PromiseKit library and import it to your project.

 ## Contact